Beyond Force Metrics: Pre-Training MLFFs for Stable MD Simulations: Methods

 To assess the structural fidelity of MLFFs in MD simulations of small molecules like Aspirin, we compute the pair-distance distribution function, \( h(r) \).
 Unlike the radial distribution function (RDF) used in bulk or periodic systems, the pair-distance distribution function is better suited for finite molecular systems \cite{fu2023forces}, capturing the distribution of all interatomic distances within a molecule.
 It is formally defined as:

 where \( N \) is the number of atoms and \( \mathbf{x}_i \) are their positions.
 This function provides a low-dimensional, geometry-sensitive descriptor of molecular structure, enabling direct comparisons between model-predicted and reference (\textit{ab initio}) simulations.
-Following prior work~\cite{raja2025stabilityawaretrainingmachinelearning}, we are also able to compute the mean absolute error (MAE) between predicted and reference pair-distance distribution function curves to quantify structural deviations:
+Following prior work~\cite{raja2025stabilityawaretrainingmachinelearning}, we are also able to compute the MAE between predicted and reference pair-distance distribution function curves to quantify structural deviations:

-This metric helps detect unphysical distortions like bond stretching or angle collapse, common causes of failure in MLFF driven MD, providing a more interpretable and structure specific complement to conventional force MAE.
+This metric helps detect unphysical distortions like bond stretching or angle collapse, common causes of failure in MLFF-driven MD, providing a more interpretable and structure-specific complement to conventional force MAE.